 Do I Have Limited Time to File an Injury Claim After a Fort Lauderdale Crash?

-This means that you’ll have up to four years from the date of your accident to file a claim in civil court.
+This means that you’ll have up to two years from the date of your accident to file a claim in civil court.

 You can make sure that you have enough time to act by calling our Fort Lauderdale car accident attorneys for help immediately after a car wreck.